thenerdery/dot-net-standards/Data_Access_Patterns.md

 You SHOULD also use the smallest data type necessary.
 Think hard about appropriate decimal precision, string lengths, and integer sizes.
-You SHOULD then also enfoce those sizes (like string lengths) in the application logic.
+You SHOULD then also enforce those sizes (like string lengths) in the application logic.

 Try to avoid nullable columns: if a reasonably default can be provided uses that instead.